Following is an update on my search for the perfect recipe organizer…

 What I really like about using Google Docs for recipes is the ability to quickly copy and paste from another website (or email) specific recipes that I’d like to try:

-With other recipe organizers, you have to enter most of that info line by line manually, and then you have to type each piece into its respective “field,” and then you have to physically upload the photo.
+With other online recipe organizers, you have to enter most of that info into the program line by line manually.
+And then you have to type each piece of info into its respective “field.”
+And then you have to physically upload the photo(s).
 There are typically lots of individual steps to copy recipes into professional recipe programs.

 Yes, there are simpler “import” options with the professional recipe organizers — making it easy to copy several recipes at once, but how often do you need to use that option?
 For me, only once: the day I start using the program for the first time and want to bring all of my recipes over.
 I have no interest in downloading entire databases of recipes that others put together and share online.
 And even for importing just one recipe found on the fly, the copy & paste method for Google Docs is just quicker and easier.

 For me, there’s no need to physically clip recipes from magazines anymore.
-If you’ve found a recipe in a magazine that you like, just search online for the recipe’s name, followed by the magazine you found it in, and a handful of recipe sites will have already shared this recipe online.
+If you’ve found a recipe in a magazine that you like, just search online for the recipe’s name, followed by the magazine you found it in — a of the recipe sites will have already shared this recipe online.
+(So you can just copy & paste it from there.)
 Plus, you can usually find the recipe in its original form at the magazine’s own website, as well!

-All in all, Google Docs is just easy.
+All in all, using Google Docs for recipes is just easy.
 No, it’s not fancy.
 Just easy.
 And for now, it’s my all-time favorite recipe organizer.

 Plus, I love the fact that my recipes are always accessible to me — no matter where I am.
 And I can share them with whoever I want.